odpi/egeria-docs/site/docs/introduction/key-concepts.md

 Adhering to these concepts and the principles by which they behave is the subject of *conformance*.
 Egeria provides an [automated testing suite to validate that a given repository or third party integration behaves according to these expectations](/guides/cts/overview), the successful completion of which is a necessary input to a tool being granted the use of an Egeria conformance mark.

+--8<-- "snippets/getting-started.md"

-[^1]: You may want to see the [cohort interactions walkthrough](/features/cohort-operation/overview) for more details on how cohort participants interact.
+[^1]: You may want to see the [cohort interactions walk through](/features/cohort-operation/overview) for more details on how cohort participants interact.
 [^2]: You may want to see the [OMRS metamodel](/guides/developer/repository-connectors/metamodel/overview) for more details on the granularity of metadata exchange.
 [^3]: The rarity will depend on the specific algorithm used, but as an example the algorithm used within Egeria generates type 4 UUIDs, for which the [probability of a collision is so small that it can almost be ignored :material-dock-window:](https://en.wikipedia.org/wiki/Universally_unique_identifier#Collisions){ target=wiki }.
 But as it is not *impossible*, Egeria does still provide the mechanisms to detect and resolve such conflicts.